 Welcome to the SPOTLIGHT Page where we showcase our most recent Going Home Stories and Adoptions.

-Our theme this year is The RESCUE JUNGLE.
+Our theme this year is The rescue circus.

-A tremendous amount of work goes into each rescue and in RELEASING THEM TO THEIR PERFECT ENVIRONMENT.
+A tremendous amount of work goes into each rescue and in RELEASING THEM TO THEIR PERFECT big top of their dreams.